Rob Clark 2000-2013

 The DJ sees that people are not responding so he thinks that the answer is to play some group-dance songs.
 He puts on the "Macarena," "Chicken Dance," "Hokey Pokey," figuring these are simple dances that people surely will respond to - perhaps that will be what gets people out of their chairs.
 You see a few people get up to dance but the majority of guests rolling their eyes.
 You can almost read their minds: "oh no, not this cheesy music!"

 The DJ puts on other fun dance songs - even specific songs that you had requested -- but by now the crowd has been "lost" and people are still not dancing.
 It's not just about the songs that are played.
 It's also about how the DJ interacts with the guests.
 It's about the DJ's ability (or in this case, INABILITY) as Master of Ceremonies to shape and create the environment and atmosphere you desire.
 The DJ has not read the crowd well and has not effectively been able to create a fun celebration atmosphere.
+It's at this point that you realize that it is more than just someone "playing music."

 You had had visions of your wedding reception being THE best wedding reception that everyone would be talking about for weeks, months, and even years later.
 But instead, your guests are now looking for a polite way to depart.
 They find their opportunity, smile, shake your hand, thank you for inviting them, and say, "but we have to get going."
 One or two couples you might understand, but people are now leaving in droves.
 You feel the energy level of your reception slipping away.